googlecode-mirror/candydolldb/trunk/misc/README.txt

 This directory contains documentation and other miscellaneous files during development.
-It is not to be publicly released.
+It is not meant to be included in any public release.